Fintech-Society/Robofunds-competition-2024/README.md

 There will be only one prize for the overall winner.
 Winning prize is the total for the team.

-The winner will be revealed near the start of the next academic year (date TBD).
+The winner will be revealed near the start of the next academic year (date TBD) but submissions will be accepted up until **September 4th at 23:59**.

 The winning group and selected other groups will be asked to do a presentation.
 Refusual to do the presentation also means forfeiting the prize, if you have won.